JordanWinslow/cnbc-redesign/README.md

 ## Responsive, Modern & Built With Modular, Reusable Components

-This project utilizes React-Redux, CSS3, ES6, & The FLUX Pattern to Build a Responsive Redesign of the CNBC Homepage.
+This project utilizes React-Redux, CSS3, ES6, & The FLUX Pattern to Build a "Beyond Responsive" Redesign of the CNBC Homepage.

 I created this project in preparation for an interview on November 4th, 2019 for a Front End Developer position at the Englewood Cliffs CNBC Location.